judge0/judge0/docs/api/docs.md

 To see Judge0 API in action, try [Judge0 IDE](https://ide.judge0.com) - a free and [open-source](https://github.com/judge0/ide) online code editor that uses Judge0 API for executing the user’s source code.
 You can also try using a [dummy client](/dummy-client.html) which can help you explore and test most of the features of the Judge0 API.

 ## Official public API
-Official public API is freely available at [https://api.judge0.com](https://api.judge0.com) and is maintained by Judge0 [creator](https://github.com/hermanzdosilovic).
+Official public API is freely available at [https://api.judge0.com](https://api.judge0.com) and is maintained by the Judge0 [creator](https://github.com/hermanzdosilovic).

 Status page of all public Judge0 services is available at [https://status.judge0.com](https://status.judge0.com).